fico-ita/template_python/docs/index.md

 ## Acknowledgements

-The author is grateful to the Professors Elton Sbruzzi, Vitor Curtis and Michel Leles for their invaluable orientation, as well as to the colleagues of PO-245 course for their insightful discussions.
+The author is grateful to the Professors Elton Sbruzzi, Vitor Curtis and Michel Leles for their invaluable orientation, Renan Lima for his Unrestricted support whenever requested, as well as to the colleagues of PO-245 course for their insightful discussions.

 ## How to cite